 My non Native perspective comes from accumulated knowledge derived from over five decades of academic studies, as a historic re-enactor and my long time relationship with Ray and his people.
 We carefully blended both views that resulted in this wonderful grass-rooted, authentic and trusted resource.

-Your Six Nations Iroquois Program Teachers Resource Guide contains many wonderful hands on components that stimulate all five senses and bring the material alive for you and your students.
+Your First Nations, Métis, Inuit Teachers Resource Guide contains many wonderful hands on components that stimulate all five senses and bring the material alive for you and your students.

 O:nen ki’wahi, until the next time we meet,

 ** We purchased the traditional songs CD’s and the bone rattles from Grand River Six Nations.